MarteXcoin-documentation/Documentation/README.md

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag MarteXcoin Core to your applications folder, and then run MarteXcoin Core.

 ### Need Help?